 Regarding the hardware, it incorporates Grover tuning pegs that maintain the tuning of your instrument very well.
 Likewise, the designers have added a Wilkinson vibrato that is currently very popular for its easy adjustment system and precision in the harmonization of the Yamaha electric guitar.

 The electronics of this guitar are amazing.
 It features a Seymour Duncan SP 90 pickup and a Seymour Duncan Custom 5 humbucker.
 These microphones are some of the most versatile on the market and have excellent sonic performance.

 Finally, the electronics are complemented by a three-way selector and two 500k potentiometers.
 A linear one for the master volume and a logarithmic one for the tones.

-> If there is one thing we should highlight in this Yamaha Pacifica guitar, it is the feel.
-Just forget that it weighs about 3.5 kg and consider that it has an excellent feel.
+If there is one thing we should highlight in this Yamaha Pacifica guitar, it would be the feel.
+Just forget that it weighs about 3.5 kg and rest assured that it has an excellent feel.
 Its scale is standard, with 64.8 cm.
 The string height is 3.8 mm on the E bass note of the 12th fret and 3.7 mm on the E treble note of the 12th fret.

-> This Yamaha electric guitar has a shred feel that sets it apart from the competition in its price range.
+This Yamaha electric guitar has a shred feel that sets it apart from the competition in its price range.
 This is due to the “D” shaped neck radius which offers more pleasant dynamics.
 Likewise, the finish of the edges is rounded and the filing of the frets is excellent.